SC-Develop/SCD-ImgServer/README.md

 Now you can kill and restart server to realod new settings.

 ## How to compile and run SCD Image Client application utility

+### Build and Run the SCD Image Client Applciation

+Run QT Creator, load project found into client 'source' subdir and build.

+There are four distinct syntax you can use to to to upload, download and delete file whit scdimgclient application.

 ## How to embed SCD Image Client Qt C++ Class into yuor own application